grdspcht/ggret/paper/paper.md

 retnet <- ggret::read_beast_retnet(retfile)
 ```

 `ggret` is the central function of this package.
-In a simple call without additional arguments it plots rudimentary tree-based network without labeling.
+In a simple call without additional arguments it plots a rudimentary tree-based network without labeling.
 Reticulated edges are drawn as black dashed lines by default, but `ggret` contains various arguments to change their aspects (e.g. colour, linetype, etc.) (\autoref{fig:arg1}).

 ``` r
 library(ggret)